What are my child’s rights? webinar two

 - how parents or carers challenge if they think a child or young person isn’t getting access to the education, support and/or services to which they are entitled.

-There was information around the Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS) which is free to parents of children with disabilities in England.
+There was information about the Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS) which is free to parents of children with disabilities in England.
 SENDIASS teams can provide information about education, health and social care for children, young people and their parents.

 About Tom Quilter